Sonampasi/CodePath-Android-SimpleTodo/README.md

 ## Notes

 I have encountered some minor issues of Android Studio's dependencies.
+Android Studio is sometimes too slow for processing.

 ## License